aefty/wireframe/README.md

 ```

 The process can be written in any number of modules and 'require()' in the main file.
-The request parameter being passed in will point to the http request object.
+The request parameter will point to the http request object.
 Wireframe is based on the async library and uses "serial" and "parallel".

 ```JavaScript
 // process.js